Health Lifestyle Nutrients

 Fiber and Cancer Prevention

 In a study at the National Cancer Institute called the Polyp Prevention Trial (PPT), published in the Journal of Nutrition, participants were put on a low-fat, high-fiber diet high in fruits and vegetables.
-Researchers focused on the recurrence of colorectal adenomas (polyps).
+Researchers focused on the recurrence of colorectal adenomas (polyps), viewing them as precursors or early warning signs of cancers that might take years or decades to show up clinically.

 After adjusting for variables, it was found that the one food that made a difference in whether or not participants had a recurrence of adenomas was the amount of beans they consumed.
-Many researchers believe this is because beans were the highest source of dietary fiber for most of the study participants.
+The researchers note that for most study participants, beans were their primary source of dietary fiber.

 Is Fiber Good for Your Heart?